jontseg/stock-sim/README.md

+## How to run in dev environment
+from project root: npm run dev from finnhub-backend: node .\index.js

 ## AWS Amplify React+Vite Starter Template

 This repository provides a starter template for creating applications using React+Vite and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.